ProbablePrime/interactive-keyboard/README.md

 E.G. `<username>` would become `ProbablePrime` in my case.

 1. Pick a keyboard controlled game.
 Any game that allows configureable controls will work yes *ANY*.
-2. Make a Controls layout for that game in the Beam Controls Editor
+2. Make a Controls layout for that game in the Beam Controls Editor ensuring that both holding and frequency are checked for each key and that each key has a valid keycode check [keycode.info](http://keycode.info/) for keycodes.
 3. Get yourself [Nodejs](http://Nodejs.org) version 4.x and above is **required** check with `node -v`
 4. Download this project as a zip file from the **releases tab*** download JUST the latest release
 5. Unzip it.